Finding Synthesis in Liverpool, NY

 As one of the new structures in a major renovation/addition project, the Liverpool Middle School Media Center provided the best opportunity to create and realize the benefits of a high-performance building.
 Ashley McGraw developed a design that optimized solar access, pushed the application of energy modeling and ultimately won over the school board and the community.

-According to Larson, “When performance data and design inform each other, the result is a powerful synthesis of performance and beauty.”
+According to Ashley McGraw Principal Peter Larson, “When performance data and design inform each other, the result is a powerful synthesis of performance and beauty.”

 Rethinking Traditional Ideas

 Set in the center of the village of Liverpool, NY, the middle and elementary school campus consists of a pair of 1950s buildings that needed major updating.
 In initial drawings the location for the new media center was set on the north side of the school.
-Further planning, however, revealed other opportunities and, on the recommendation of the ABS, the design team proposed a new direction: a south-facing façade that would reap the most passive solar benefits.
+Further planning, however, revealed other opportunities and the design team proposed a new direction: a south-facing façade that would reap the most passive solar benefits.

 Once the media center was relocated to receive a southern exposure, the team turned its focus to developing appropriate passive design strategies, to complement typical strategies such as increased insulation, air tightness, and efficient HVAC and electrical systems.
 It was clear that something more than a fully glazed south wall was required; the strategies used needed to be tuned to the specific needs of the media center space.